 Information about residents' parking schemes (RPS) across Bristol, like what types of permit are available, what bays there are and what vehicles can park in them.

-Types of bay
+Types of parking place

 - Shared-use: permit or pay and display parking